-The Ins and Outs of Being a Restaurant Sommelier
+Being a Restaurant Sommelier

-Sommelier Job Description
+The Sommelier Job

-There is no room for placing 75 bone dry Rieslings on the list at a steakhouse just because the sommelier thinks that they are amazing wines.
-Buying wine that doesn’t sell is a sure fire way for a sommelier to join the unemployment line.
-Now this doesn’t mean there is no room for expression and exposing clientele to new and exciting eclectic wines.
+There is no room for placing 75 bone-dry Rieslings on the list at a steakhouse.
+Just because a sommelier thinks they are exceptional wines is not a reason to be included.
+Buying wine that doesn’t sell is a surefire way for a sommelier to join the unemployment line.
+However, this doesn’t mean there is no room for expression and exposing clientele to new and exciting eclectic wines.

 Educate the staff